Mik-Grzeg/krewetka/README.md

 terraform init
 ```

-3. Create infrastructure
+3. Create infrastructure, it requires manual input of `yes` after checking resources that are planned to be creates.

 ```bash
 terraform apply
 ```
-It requires manual input of `yes` after checking resources that are planned to be creates.
 4. Ensure that the previous command exited successfully
 5. Export public IP address of the Azure Load Balancer
 ```bash